KenKundert/quantiphy/doc/user.rst

     of the new quantity.

 function
-    The function takes two arguments, the value and the units of the quantity and it returns two values, the value and units of the new value.
+    The function takes two arguments, the value to be scaled and its units.
+The value is guaranteed to be a Quantity that includes the units, so the second argument is redundant and will eventually be deprecated.
+The function returns two values, the value and units of the new value.

 string
     The argument is taken to the be desired units.
 This value along with the